 Banana, Walnut, & Bourbon Muffins

 I opted to make muffins instead of standard banana bread for a couple reasons.
-First, I’m impatient and didn’t want to wait an hour for the bread to bake; and second, muffins are more likely to be eaten before they dry out.
+First, I’m impatient and didn’t want to wait an hour for the bread to bake; and second, muffins are fun bite-sized little treats to enjoy throughout the day.